awsdocs/aws-tools-ado-vsts-user-guide/README.md

-## User Guide of the AWS Tools for Microsoft Azure DevOps (formerly VSTS)
+## User Guide of the AWS Tools for Microsoft Visual Studio Team Services

-The open source version of the user guide for the AWS Tools for Microsoft Azure DevOps (formerly VSTS).
+The open source version of the user guide for the AWS Tools for Microsoft Visual Studio Team Services.

 This repository contains source content for the official [AWS Tools for Microsoft Visual Studio Team Services User Guide](https://docs.aws.amazon.com/vsts/latest/userguide/welcome.html).

-The GitHub repository for the AWS Tools for Microsoft Azure DevOps (formerly VSTS) is at https://github.com/aws/aws-vsts-tools.
+The GitHub repository for the AWS Tools for Microsoft Visual Studio Team Services is at https://github.com/aws/aws-vsts-tools.

 ## Recent Updates